 This Italian dressing recipe contains parmesan cheese, so you can store the recipe until the use-by date of your Parmesan.
 Usually, this dressing lasts up to 6-8 days in the fridge.

 Before using, give a good shake to the jar to bring oil and vinegar together.

 Why do I have layers in my salad dressing?

 This Italian dressing keto-friendly recipe is creamy, cheesy, and can form a gritty layer at the bottom of the jar after minutes.
 This happens because the dressing contains grated Parmesan.

 If you really want to avoid layers in cheesy salad dressing like keto ranch dressing or creamy Italian dressing, you have to blend all the ingredients in a blender.

 Can I make dairy-free keto Italian dressing?

 Yes, you can use this recipe to make a dairy-free vegan keto salad dressing.
 To do so, you have two options,

 - Option 1 – skip the mayonnaise and Parmesan cheese!
 It makes a clear Italian vinaigrette not creamy but delicious.

 Any lettuce-based salad recipe goes very well with Italian dressing.
-You can use this dressing on any lettuce blend or one of my keto salad recipe below:
+You can use this dressing on any lettuce blend or one of my keto salad recipes below: